GMOD/Apollo/docs/Apollo2Build.md

 You will need to [install node.js](https://nodejs.org/en/download/), which includes NPM (the node package manager) to build Apollo.

-[nvm](https://github.com/creationix/nvm) is highly recommended as well version 8 of node or better, but it should work with node 6..
+[nvm](https://github.com/creationix/nvm) is highly recommended for installing and managing multiple version of Node.
+Node v6 and up should work, but we recommend Node v8 or better.

 ### Grails / Groovy / Gradle  (optional)